WHAT IS ADOLESCENT DATING ABUSE?

 Adolescent Dating Abuse is a pattern of behavior used to control and intimidate an adolescent partner.
 It includes but is not limited to hitting, yelling, threatening, name calling, and any form of emotional or sexual abuse.
 It can happen to adolescents at any age, no matter their level of education or economic background.
-Dating violence can also occur in same-sex relationships, friendships, current or former partners.
+Dating Violence can be present across relationships of all sexual orientations with current or former partners.
+Unhealthy and abusive relationships can also occur in friendships.

 In Orange County, 1 in 4 adolescents (boys & girls) is in a physically abusive relationship.
 That means that 1 in 4 of your friends today is being hurt by a partner.
 Yes, adolescent dating abuse happens to boys too!